Valmy, Nevada

 Valmy is a census-designated place in Humboldt County, Nevada, United States, named after the Battle of Valmy in France.
 The Lone Tree gold-mining complex is located adjacent to I-80; mining ended there in 2007, though a small gold resource remains in place there.
 In 2021, Nevada Gold Mines sold the mine to i-80 Gold, who hope to process ore there.

 The Marigold mine is located further south of I-80 and has been in production since 1989.

 Valmy is also home to the North Valmy Generating Station, jointly owned by NV Energy and Idaho Power.

-Valmy has a post office, with the ZIP code 89438.
-As of the 2010 census, the community had a population of 37.
+Valmy has a post office with the ZIP code 89438.
+As of the 2020 census, Valmy had a population of 26.

 History

 Established in 1910 by the Southern Pacific Railroad as a section point, it became Valmy on March 24, 1915.
 The post office from Stone House, Nevada, was moved to Valmy at that time.
 In 1932 Eugene DiGrazia bought Valmy's gas station, store, post office and bus depot.